corentinway/shortest-way/README.md

 [![Build Status](https://travis-ci.org/corentinway/shortest-way.png?branch=master)](https://travis-ci.org/corentinway/shortest-way)

 # About
 Tihs module is an implementation of the Dijkstra's Algorithm to compute the shortest path between a starting and ending node ina graph

 # API

-We provide one class <code>Node</code> to create a node, that connect to other nodes and which have the compute method to compute the shortest path from the starting node till the ending node.
+We provide one class `Node` to create a node, that connect to other nodes and which have the compute method to compute the shortest path from the starting node till the ending node.

 You load it like this